metal3d/goswitch/README.md

 If a new version is available, that command will try to install the script at the same place.

 Note that to check if you've already checked version, GoSwitch writes a file in `.config/goswitch/` directory.

+# What about GVM ?

+Why to not use [gvm](https://github.com/moovweb/gvm) ?
+No reason, I only wanted to make my own in shell script.

+GoSwitch script is just a bit less heavy (it's a bash script).
+GVM is a great project that you should use if goswitch doesn't answer to your needs.